nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/comments.md

 #### Permissions

 Comments and annotations shared the same permission model.
-Comment and annotation permissions are deduced from the higher parent permission (ie: commented or annotated document).
-See below the model:
+Their permissions are deduced from the higher parent permission (ie: commented or annotated document):

 - Read permission on higher document grants read access on its comments and annotations
 - Read permission on higher document grants create comment and create annotation on higher document and its comments or annotations
 - Being creator of comment or annotation or being administrator grants update on related comment or annotation